Future Flight phase II delay

 On registering for an event you will have the opportunity to express interest in delivering a two minute pitch to highlight your own capability and the option to book meetings with delegates.

-16 April – Infrastructure
+16 April – Infrastructure – webcast recording now available here

 This event will focus on the digital and physical infrastructure requirements to enable a future integrated aviation system.
 Covering areas such as how the new aircraft will be charged, how they will integrate into current infrastructure and future construction projects and what digital infrastructure is required to enable positioning, flight movements and communications to happen.

-23 April – Use cases
+23 April – Use cases – webcast recording now available here

 This event will cover the physical, virtual and technology operations already in existence, or in planning, that can support an integrated aviation system.
 Areas to consider will be flight corridors for experimentation/feasibility/demo flights, regional connectivity in island and remote communities, the demonstration of drones or air taxis, the demonstration of a partially integrated system and the use of drones to deliver vital health care services.